Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 our published entropySetHash + tx-converged peers with the same entropySetHash
 ```

-If that count reaches `quorumThreshold()`, the node may proceed with
+If that count reaches `quorumThreshold()`, the node labels the agreed set
+`validator_quorum`.
+If it is below `quorumThreshold()` but reaches
+`tier2Threshold()`, the node labels the agreed set `participant_aligned`.
-validator-tier entropy even if a below-quorum minority advertises a
+In both cases, a below-threshold minority can advertise a conflicting or
-conflicting or unacquirable entropy hash.
+unacquirable entropy hash without vetoing the aligned cohort.

-If no entropy hash reaches quorum alignment before the bounded deadline, the
+If no entropy hash reaches the entropy gate threshold before the bounded
-round must fall back to the Tier 3 consensus-bound digest.
-This is the safe
+deadline, the round must fall back to the Tier 1 consensus-bound digest.
+This
-degradation path, not a consensus failure.
+is the safe degradation path, not a consensus failure.

-Examples with five active validators and threshold four:
+Examples with five active validators, validator_quorum threshold four, and
+participant_aligned threshold four:

 - Four honest validators align on one entropy hash and one validator advertises
-  a bogus hash: proceed with validator-tier entropy for the honest quorum.
+  a bogus hash: proceed with validator_quorum entropy for the honest quorum.
 - Two validators advertise different bogus hashes and only three align on the
-  honest hash: fall back to the Tier 3 digest.
+  honest hash: fall back to the Tier 1 digest.
-- No peer entropy hash is observed in time: fall back to the Tier 3 digest.
+- No peer entropy hash is observed in time: fall back to the Tier 1 digest.

 The fallback pseudo-transaction is deterministic — every node derives the same
 digest from `(HashPrefix::entropyFallback, parentLedgerHash, baseTxSetHash,